-Making your club more accessible - Top 10 Tips
+Making your club more accessible - Top 10 Tips for Cricket

-Finally, Remember:
+Finally, remember:

-- The smallest changes can have the biggest impact. - An accessible stadium is more sustainable, economical and flexible for all. - An accessible stadium will demonstrate your commitment to your whole community. - Enhance customer experiences and they will be more likely to come back. - Always try to involve the disabled person when making any decisions. - Don't make assumptions based on a person's 'disability'. - There is no "one size fits all" solution to being fully inclusive. - The Equality Act is an evolving duty. - See disability and social inclusion as a business 'opportunity' and not a threat i.e. commercial spending power of disabled people, influence they may have over non-disabled friends and family.
+- The smallest changes can have the biggest impact. - An accessible stadium is more sustainable, economical and flexible for everyone. - An accessible stadium will demonstrate your commitment to your whole community. - Enhance customer experiences and they will be more likely to come back. - Always try to involve the disabled person when making any decisions. - Don't make assumptions based on a person's 'disability'. - There is no 'one size fits all' solution to being fully inclusive. - The Equality Act is an evolving duty. - See disability and social inclusion as a business 'opportunity' and not a threat i.e. focus on the commercial spending power of disabled people, and the influence they may have over nondisabled friends and family.